se-edu/learningresources/contents/testing/security-testing.md

 #### 4.1 Penetration Testing

 Having tested the requirements, analyzed the design, and performed code review, it might be assumed that all issues have been caught.
-Hopefully this is the case, but penetration testing the application after it has been deployed provides a last check to ensure that nothing has been missed.
+Hopefully this is the case, but penetration testing (a.k.a. pentesting) the application after it has been deployed provides a last check to ensure that nothing has been missed.

-<box type="tip">[ZAP](https://www.zaproxy.org) provides a beginner friendly introduction to penetration testing with a focus on web applications.</box>
+<box type="info">Penetration testing is carried out as if the tester was a malicious external attacker.</box>

+The ultimate goal of pentesting is to search for vulnerabilities so that these vulnerabilities can be addressed.
+It can also verify that a system is not vulnerable to a known class or specific defect; or, in the case of vulnerabilities that have been reported as fixed, verify that the system is no longer vulnerable to that defect.[^2]

 ## Where to Go From Here?

-If you would like a more in-depth understanding of security testing, please read the OWASP Testing Guide[^1].
 Now that you know conceptually what security testing is about and how it's generally applied, you can afford to focus on topics depending on your role and interests:

 - __Developer__: Focus on how you can translate security requirements into actual code.
-Additionally, it would be worth your while as well to go through the OWASP Secure Coding Practices Quick Reference Guide[^7].
+Additionally, it would be worth your while as well to go through the OWASP Secure Coding Practices Quick Reference Guide[^8].
 - __Project Manager__: Your role is crucial before deployment (in selecting an SDLC and setting out project policies) as well as during requirements definition.
-It is recommended to read entirely the OWASP Testing Guide[^1] to have a more thorough understanding of what is required.
+It is recommended to read entirely the OWASP Testing Guide[^1] to have a complete understanding of what is required.
 - __Security Specialist__: Your duties often come in the requirements definition stage and system deployment stage, maybe during code walk through as well depending on organisational decisions.
 Start with the Wikipedia Article on Security Testing[^4] to learn more about security concepts and OWASP ZAP[^2] to learn basic penetration testing.

 [^1]: [OWASP Testing Guide](https://www.owasp.org/images/1/19/OTGv4.pdf): An extremely comprehensive guide on security testing with in-depth coverage of web-application security testing.